Chl0e1612/diabetes-risk-global-health-analysis/README.md

-# diabetes-risk-global-health-analysis
+# Diabetes-risk-global-health-analysis
 Data analysis project exploring diabetes risk predictions and global health indicators using Excel, Python, SQL, Power BI, and Tableau

-## suggested portfolio structure
+## Suggested portfolio structure
 1. introduction
 2. data source and context of the files
 3. data preperation and cleaning